 - In instances where billing platforms charge per transaction, this option is not fiscally sound.

-What is the sweet spot of billing frequency for your company?
+What's the sweet spot of billing frequency for your company?
 Chances are, a combination of several billing plans is an ideal solution to increase your customer base.

 Questions to determine billing frequency options

-1. What is your ARR (Annual Recurring Revenue)?
+1. What is your ARR (annual recurring revenue)?

 The lower your ARR, the more important it is to keep your billings more frequent, such as monthly billing to help with cash flow and build value into your product.